Ashley Ward: Personal life

-Ward and his wife run a number of businesses, including, acommercial property business, operating Abafields, a nursing home in Bolton bought for development but now operating under a manager.
+Ward and his wife Dawn, who is known for appearing on The Real Housewives of Cheshire, run a number of businesses together, including, a commercial property business, operating Abafields, a nursing home in Bolton bought for development but now operating under a manager.
 He also manages a £15million luxury property development company Bilton Ward Developments.
-Formed in 2002 the company specialises in the building and renovation of luxury homes, many for footballers including Kevin Campbell and Wayne Rooney.
+Formed in 2002 the company specialises in the building and renovation of luxury homes, however this has now gone into liquidation, mainly for footballers including Kevin Campbell and Wayne Rooney.
 Interior design is often done by former Changing Rooms designer Laura McCree.

 In March 2011, Ward was linked with a possible move to buy Wrexham.